lalitbhattarai/cv/README.md

 # cv
-perosnal cv  using HTML and CSS
+personal cv  using HTML and CSS